To The Members

 The information given pursuant to Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is given below:

-The total number of permanent employees of the company during the Financial Year2016-17 were Seventeen.
+The total numbers of permanent employees of the company are Six (6)

 The total remuneration paid to Directors was Rs.
-5040000/-against the net profits ofthe company after tax amounting to Rs.
-19735129/-.
-There was an increase in theremuneration paid to the Directors during the financial year 2016-17 as compared to theremuneration paid during the year 2015-16. '
+90 Lakhs against the net profits ofthe company after tax amounting to Rs.193.67 Lakhs.
+There was no increase in theremuneration paid to the Directors during the financial year 2019-20 as compared to theremuneration paid during the year 2018-19.

-Average percentage increase made in the salaries of employees other than managerialpersonnel in the Financial year i.e. 2016-17 was 44.54% whereas increase in managerialremuneration forthe Financial Year 2016-17 was 65.52%.
+Average percentage increase made in the salaries of employees other than managerialpersonnel in the financial year i.e. 2019-20 was 2.69 whereas increase in managerialremuneration for the Financial Year 2019-20 was Nil (0).

-Increase in remuneration of the Managing Director and Whole Time Director and ExecutiveDirector is decided based on the individual performance inflation prevailing industrytrends and benchmarks.
+Change in remuneration of the Managing Director Whole Time Director and ExecutiveDirector is decided based on the individual performance inflation prevailing industrytrends and benchmarks.

 There is no employee receiving any remuneration in excess of remuneration paid to anyDirector.
 Further the remuneration payable to Directors is as per the remuneration policyof the Board of Directors as recommended by Nomination and Remuneration Committee.